As amended by unanimous vote of the membership on June 9, 2015

 1. The name of this Council is the Massachusetts Developmental Disabilities Council.

-2. The Council is established to assist the Commonwealth of Massachusetts in carrying out the requirements for participation in the Developmental Disabilities Act of 2000, Public Law 106 - 402, and successor legislation, and other such functions and responsibilities as are assigned by Executive Order No. 439and by the Secretary of the Executive Office for Administration and Finance, of which the Council is a unit.
+2. The Council is established to assist the Commonwealth of Massachusetts in carrying out the requirements for participation in the Developmental Disabilities Assistance and Bill of Rights Act of 2000, Public Law 106 - 402, and successor legislation, and other such functions and responsibilities as are assigned by Executive Order No. 512 and by the Secretary of the Executive Office for Administration and Finance, of which the Council is a unit.
 The Council shall serve as an advocate within State government for persons with developmental disabilities.

 ARTICLE II: MEMBERSHIP

-1. The Governor shall appoint members for terms of office in accordance with the provisions of Executive Order No. 439.
-The Council shall recommend new appointments and reappointments to the Governor with the request that s/he consider same and make all appointments promptly.
+1. The Governor shall appoint members for terms of office in accordance with the provisions of Executive Order No. 512.

-2. No member, other than a member representing a state agency, or the Disability Law Center, Shriver Center or Institute for Community Inclusion, may serve more than two three-year terms.
+2. No member, other than a member representing a state agency, Disability Law Center, Shriver Center or Institute for Community Inclusion, may serve more than two three-year terms.

 ARTICLE III: OFFICERS